fantin-mesny/amapec/README.md

 ### Dependencies

-We recommend installing amapec with mamba, using the file environment.yml:
+We recommend installing amapec with `mamba`, using the file environment.yml:
 ```
 mamba env create -f environment.yml
 ```
-Installation with conda should also be possible but might fail to resolve dependencies.
+Installation with `conda` should also be possible but might fail to resolve dependencies.

 If you wish to re-train the prediction model yourself, additional installation of software [mercat2](https://github.com/raw-lab/mercat2) is needed.
-Please follow the developer's installation guidelines and install the software in a different mamba environment named "mamba2":
+Please follow the developer's installation guidelines and install the software in a different mamba environment named `mercat2`:
 ```
 mamba create -n mercat2 -c conda-forge -c bioconda mercat2
 ```